Diphenhydramine Hcl Drug Details (Generic)

 Where should I keep my medicine?

--other medicines for cold, cough or allergy
+-Other medications for cold, cough, or allergy

 They need to know if you have any of these conditions:

--pain or difficulty passing urine
+-Pain or trouble passing urine

 Where should I keep my medicine?